arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 - Find and edit the cookie for `loggedin` to `1`.

 4. Reload the page, and the server will grant access and display the password for natas6.

+### Natas Level 6 → Level 7
+**Key Takeaways**: This level demonstrates the danger of insecure file inclusion through user-controlled input.
+It highlights how including files based on unsanitized parameters can be exploited.

+**Procedure**:

+1. Log in using the username `natas6` and the password obtained from Level 5.

+2. The page will show a form asking for an input like a secret code.

+3. View source code using the link provided.

+4. In the source code, look for hints.
+You’ll find: `include("includes/secret.inc")`;
+   This file likely contains the secret needed for the form.

+5. Try accessing this file directly by navigating to: `http://natas6.natas.labs.overthewire.org/includes/secret.inc`.
+The file will display something like: `$secret = "some_secret_value";`
+Copy the secret value.

+6. Enter this value in the form on the main page and submit it.
+The page will display the password for natas7.